 - Start early from Delhi

-- Total distance of about 600 kilometers
+- The total distance is about 600 kilometers

 - Travel time of 12 to 13 hours